Alexander7337/DesignPatterns/README.md

 # DesignPatterns
-Short implementation of some of the Design Patterns.
+Short implementation of a few Design Patterns.